 HOME EDUCATION DAYS

-Our first Home Education Day is coming up soon.
-Home education days are counted as a school day toward the total number of hours we’re required to teach by the state of Florida.
+Home Education Days happen throughout the school year.
+Home Education Days are counted as a school day toward the total number of hours we’re required to teach by the state of Florida.
 So, there are some expectations, but they are a bit relaxed.

 IF YOU HAVE A LOWER SCHOOL STUDENT